Energy engineering

 Energy engineering is a multidisciplinary field of engineering that focuses on optimizing energy systems, developing renewable energy technologies, and improving energy efficiency to meet the world's growing demand for energy in a sustainable manner.
-It encompasses areas such as energy harvesting and storage, energy conversion, energy materials, energy systems, energy efficiency, energy services, facility management, plant engineering, energy modelling, environmental compliance, As one of the most recent engineering disciplines to emerge, energy engineering plays a critical role in addressing global challenges like climate change, carbon reduction, and the transition from fossil fuels to renewable energy sources and sustainable energy.
+It encompasses areas such as energy harvesting and storage, energy conversion, energy materials, energy systems, energy efficiency, energy services, facility management, plant engineering, energy modelling, and environmental compliance.
+As one of the most recent engineering disciplines to emerge, energy engineering plays a critical role in addressing global challenges like climate change, carbon reduction, and the transition from fossil fuels to renewable energy sources and sustainable energy.

 Energy engineering is one of the most recent engineering disciplines to emerge.
 Energy engineering combines knowledge from the fields of physics, math, and chemistry with economic and environmental engineering practices.
 Energy engineers apply their skills to increase efficiency and further develop renewable sources of energy.
 The main job of energy engineers is to find the most efficient and sustainable ways to operate buildings and manufacturing processes.
 Energy engineers audit the use of energy in those processes and suggest ways to improve the systems.
 This means suggesting advanced lighting, better insulation, more efficient heating and cooling properties of buildings.
 Although an energy engineer is concerned about obtaining and using energy in the most environmentally friendly ways, their field is not limited to strictly renewable energy like hydro, solar, biomass, or geothermal.
 Energy engineers are also employed by the fields of oil and natural gas extraction.